 Data in sport

 What does sports data mean for daily sports practice?
-Many of the current apps and bracelets still make too little use of personal information.
-Apps and bracelets are regularly sold or end up in the trash bin.
-This is because these products do not respond well to the wishes of the user.
-Trends show that more and more data is being used.
-However, too little is being done with it.
-It is precisely this information that can be used for targeted coaching.
+Many of the current apps and bracelets make too little use of personal information and do not cater for the wishes of the user.
+Even though overall data usage is booming, tailoring data to a specific target is key.
+And this is exactly the added value BodyGraph can bring.

-The use and maintenance of data in the sports world is relatively new.
-It sometimes seems that this has been done for years, but it is not.
-This is a recent development in professional football.
-Three years ago, Manchester City became champion in the Champions League.
-That club said it was because they had analyzed the data from the training sessions and matches.
+The use and monitoring of data in the sports world is relatively new.
+For example, when Manchester United won the Champions League, the club said it was because they had analysed the data from training sessions and matches.

-For example, Wearables can help track players in the field.
-These are becoming more sophisticated and are even integrated into player uniforms!
-Coaches can already check the fatigue and hydration levels of players.
-They do this on the basis of a Body Impedance Analysis (BIA) scale.
-As the wearables become smarter, the safety and performance of players will also be monitored, analyzed and improved.
+Smart wearables can help monitor players during training and matches.
+They are becoming more sophisticated and are even integrated in player’s outfits!
+Coaches can already check fatigue and dehydration levels of players, using a Body Impedance Analysis (BIA) scale.
+As the wearables become smarter, the safety and performance of players will improve.